// RIVERS DISTRICT MASTER PLAN

 About RIVERS DISTRICT MASTER PLAN

-With approval of our 2017–2019 Business Plan and corresponding with the second 10-year term of CRL collection and investment, CMLC is now taking the placemaking approach that worked in East Village to the neighbouring community of East Victoria Park.
+With approval of our 2017–2019 Business Plan and corresponding with the second 10-year term of Community Revitalization Levy (CRL) collection and investment, CMLC is now taking the same placemaking approach that worked in East Village to the neighbouring community of east Victoria Park.

-In East Victoria Park, we have the opportunity to infuse new energy and new life into the district.
+In East Victoria Park, we have the opportunity to infuse new energy and new life.
 In CMLC, we have a team that can deliver on a vision.
 And in the Rivers District CRL, we have a mechanism to lay its groundwork.